Behind These Hazel Eyes Tour

 The Hazel Eyes Tour was the second headlining concert tour by American pop singer Kelly Clarkson.
 It was the second tour launched in support of her sophomore studio album Breakaway (2004), following The Breakaway Tour (2005).
-The July 17 concert at the UCF Arena in Orlando, Florida was streamed live on AOL and AOL Radio.
+It began on June 29, 2005, in Del Mar, California and finished on December 18, 2005, in Spokane, Washington.
+Clarkson embarked on two legs of this tour before and in between the Australian and European legs of The Breakaway Tour.
+The July 17, concert at the UCF Arena in Orlando, Florida was streamed live on AOL and AOL Radio.